 Everyone should have the necessary skills to benefit fully from the information society in order to bridge the digital divide among those who know how to use telecommunication technology and those who do not know.
 Therefore, capacity building, digital literacy and competences are essential.
 Appropriate specialized training programmes in telecommunications/ICT, development of professional standards, lifelong learning initiatives and more affordable ICTs will empower all layers of society towards improving the quality of their lives.
 It will also assist people who are outside the formal education processes and will help them to acquire new skills as well as improve on existing ones.

+With the growth in digital literacy arising out of capacity building programs, the threat to societies will inevitably rise in terms of privacy, surveillance and dangers to critical infrastructure.
+It is imperative that as part of capacity building, professionalism is a necessary standard for those who create, maintain and operate the ICTs that multistakeholders use.
+ICT professionalism means operating at a higher standard of ICT practice than that which may be in place today.
+The interdependence of nations in the use and provision of the internet and ICTs and the pervasiveness of the Information Society makes it essential that ethical and professional practice is the norm around the world for economic, social and practical reasons.

 2. Pillars